Important Information for New Members who Join a DC Arrangement within The Pensions Trust After 1 October 2015

 - You will be able to leave your savings invested (become a deferred member) - this means holding your savings in the same place until you retire.

 - Once you have become a deferred member you will continue to have your funds invested in the Scheme until you retire, or decide to transfer the value of the whole fund to another registered pension arrangement.

-To find out more, speak to The Pensions Trust on 0345 072 6780 or speak to your employer for more information.
+To find out more, speak to TPT Retirement Solutions on 0345 072 6780 or speak to your employer for more information.